Loving Ourselves, Hating Ourselves

 To cultivate our light, we need to treat ourselves more like we would a baby (generally speaking).

-In my next post, coming soon, I will look at how we can do that in the next to suggestion for becoming a better friend to ourselves.
+In my next post I will look at how we can do that in the next to suggestion for becoming a better friend to ourselves.
 Today, imagine yourself like a beautiful little child and treat yourself accordingly.